 He has extensive experience in the Former Soviet Union and Central and South Asia and speaks fluent Russian, French and English and basic Dari.

 John has a masters from Columbia University’s Graduate School of Journalism in New York where he focused on photography and conflict reporting.

-He is represented by Corbis Images.
+He is represented by Corbis Images and Getty Images.
 More of his work can be seen at www.johnwendle.com.